unionai/unionai-docs/source/user-guide/core-concepts/serving/index.md

 Here the `App` constructor is initialized with the following parameters:

-* `name`: The name of tha pp. This name will be displayed in app listings (via CLI and UI) and used to refer to the app when deploying and stopping.
+* `name`: The name of the app.
+This name will be displayed in app listings (via CLI and UI) and used to refer to the app when deploying and stopping.
 * `container_image`: The container image that will be used to for the container that will run the app.
 Here we use a prebuilt container provided by Union that support Streamlit.
 * `command`: The command that will be used within the container to start the app.
 The individual strings in this array will be concatenated and the invoked as a single command.
 * `port`: The port of the app container from which the app will be served.